mawentao277/TripleNet/README.md

 Link: [https://arxiv.org/abs/1909.10666](https://arxiv.org/abs/1909.10666)

 ## News
-We have upload our source codes here and push the dicts for the model in [google drive](https://drive.google.com/file/d/1wMYiowGHywX43EJebJaj0Pi2oEjbqcKX/view?usp=sharing).
+We have upload our source codes and push the dicts for the model in [google drive](https://drive.google.com/file/d/1wMYiowGHywX43EJebJaj0Pi2oEjbqcKX/view?usp=sharing).

 ## Citation
 If you use the data or codes in this repository, please cite our paper